 Overview: The course codes listed below are the only courses that count as College Prep Coursework.
-These courses are either Advanced Placement (AP) courses, or part of the International Baccalaureate (IB) Program.
+These courses are either Advanced Placement (AP) courses or part of the International Baccalaureate (IB) Program.
 AP and IB coursework are designed to challenge students to learn at a college-level pace and rigor.
 Students may even receive college credits depending on the courses completed and performance.
-Students will only receive credit for participation in the course if they complete the course and receive a D or better.
+Schools will receive credit for student participation in the course on the School Report Card only if the student completes the course and receives a D or better.
 Please note that in order to code as an AP course, the College Board must approve it (e.g., not Pre-AP').
 Additionally, the only two schools currently certified to have IB programs and may use the IB course codes are Classen High School of Advanced Studies in Oklahoma City and Booker T. Washington High School in Tulsa.